Aperlae/Tentative-newt-ape/README.md

 ### Built with

-- Semantic HTML5 markup
+- Semantic HTML5 markup - _errors still in need of fixing_
 - CSS custom properties
 - Flexbox
 - CSS Grid
 - Mobile-first workflow

 - [Styled Components](https://styled-components.com/) - For styles

 ### What I learned

+_Need to go over the styles and js used to update_
 Use this section to recap over some of your major learnings while working through this project.
 Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.

 To see how you can add code snippets, see below: